Kids First - U9s

 You can also get involved by joining the coaching team, helping with admin or becoming a volunteer first aider.
 All of our coaches are volunteers and we would willingly welcome more help.
 We had a great time last season, but the old adage that many hands make light work is still very true.
 There's a job for everybody!
 Speak to Ali, Stuart or any of the coaches.

 Your child will need to dress to suit the many variations of the English weather because we only train outdoors.
-It would be VERY wise to invest in a cheap pair of rugby/football boots (studded, not moulded and not for astroturf) for the kids because the surface we play on will be slippery for much of the season.
+It would be VERY wise to invest in a cheap pair of rugby/football boots (studded, not moulded and not for astroturf) for the kids because the grass we play on will be slippery for much of the season.

 Club shirts/shorts etc are not compulsory for training but your child will need a club shirt to take part in Festivals (though we must point out that our club kit looks great!).
 A set of skins to go under their kit and a water bottle (marked with their name) are also a very good idea.
 Boots and most kit is cheaply picked up from local sports shops or online.
 Club branded kit is available from the shop at the ground in Poplar Road (open on Sunday mornings).